auto-pts/auto-pts/README.md

 auto-pts is the Bluetooth PTS automation framework. auto-pts uses PTSControl COM API of PTS to automate testing.

-Over 460 test cases have been automated for Zephyr OS which reduced testing time from one man-month to 9 hours. auto-pts has been used to automate testing of two Bluetooth stacks thus far:
+Over 460 test cases have been automated for Zephyr OS and Mynewt OS which reduced testing time from one man-month to 9 hours. auto-pts has been used to automate testing of three Bluetooth stacks thus far:

 * BlueZ
 * Zephyr BLE
+* Mynewt NimBLE

 # Architecture